guynir42/AstroRetriever/README.md

 #### Data folder

-Raw data folder should be set up with the environment variable `VO_DATA`.
+Raw data folder should be set up with the environment variable `RETRIEVER_DATA`.
 This folder should be on a drive with enough space to contain the raw data.
 Internally, the `DATA_ROOT` variable in `src/dataset.py` can be modified to temporarily save data to other places (e.g., for testing):